 Ironically, after a bit of historical research, I found that macaroons are actually a Christian food.
 Macaroons originated in an Italian monastery around 1792.
 The name comes from the Italian word for paste, maccarone, which refers to almond paste.
 Macaroni means flour paste.1

-- In a mixing bowl whisk egg whites and salt to stiff peaks
+- Using a hand blender, whisk egg whites, honey, vanilla, and salt to stiff peaks

 - Stir in coconut

-- Drop batter onto a parchment paper lined baking sheet, one rounded tablespoonful at a time
+- Release batter onto a parchment paper lined baking sheet

 - Pinch each macaroon at the top (like a kiss)